 We are an early clinical stage biopharmaceutical company.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 Our product candidates including ADI-001 and ADI-002, have not yet been evaluated in clinical trials.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we will continue to incur significant research and development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred net losses in each period since our inception.
-For the quarters ended March 31, 2021, and 2020, we reported net losses of \$21.3 million and \$4.5 million, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$127.6 million.
+For the quarters ended June 30, 2021, and 2020, we reported net losses of \$32.2 million and \$4.5 million, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$138.5 million.

 We expect to incur significant expenditures for the foreseeable future, and we expect these expenditures to increase as we continue our research and development of, and seek regulatory approvals for, product candidates based on our gamma delta T cell platform, including ADI-001 and ADI-002.
 Even if we succeed in commercializing one or more of our product candidates, we will continue to incur substantial research and development and other expenditures to develop and market additional product candidates.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-Further, even if we do achieve profitability, we may not be able to sustain or increase profitability or aise capital, expand our business, maintain our research and development efforts, diversify our product candidates or even continue our operations, any of which could have a material adverse effect on our business, financial condition, results of operations, and prospects and cause investors to lose all or part of their investments.
+Further, even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our research and development efforts, diversify our product candidates or even continue our operations, any of which could have a material adverse effect on our business, financial condition, results of operations, and prospects and cause investors to lose all or part of their investments.